mattdoescode/FishProject/readme.md

 - Dual tracking
 - UI for recording or live video analysis

-## Why Yolo V3? and SORT
+## Why YOLOv3

-Designed for real time tracking.
-Has tracking results similar to other image processing frameworks but is up to 4 times faster.
+YOLOv3 is used because it's a lightweight implementation of a real-time object detection algorithm.
+YOLOv3 offers accelerated processing time when compared to other solutions; it is the best performing library in terms of correct predictions compared to the processing power required.

+## What is Sort?

 ## Improvements to be made

-### Bounding box around tank and interpolation from pixels to real world dimensions
+### Bounding box around tank and interpolation from pixels to real-world dimensions

 ## Challenges